iankit3/iankit3.github.io/kafka.md

 # Kafka
+- A distributed, fault tolerant, immutable ledger of logs.
-- Kafka is a distributed system consisting of servers and clients that communicate via a high-performance TCP network protocol.
+- consisting of servers and clients that communicate via a high-performance TCP network protocol.

 ## Intro